Thank you for visiting the pre-launch registration page for GLASGLOW GIRLS CLUB.

 We ask for your consent to process your data at the point at which we collect it which acts as our lawful basis for processing.

-The personal data which you provide through this website page will be used to send you information about the launch of GLASGLOW GIRLS CLUB.
+The personal data which you provide through this website page will be used to send you information about the GLASGLOW GIRLS CLUB.

 Any personal data which you provide through this website will be retained for the duration of your membership.
 If you decide to cancel your membership, We will hold on to the personal data that you have provided to us for one year from the date on which you cancel, after which the personal data shall be securely erased.